Joint Image Compression and Denoising via Latent-Space Scalability: Related Works

 \subsection{Image Denoising}

 State-of-the-art classical image denoising methods are based on Non-local Self Similarity (NSS).
 In these methods, repetitive local patterns in a noisy image are used to capture signal and noise characteristics, and perform denoising.
 In BM3D~\cite{BM3D}, similar patches are first found by block matching.
 Then, they are stacked to form a 3D block.
-Finally, transform-domain collaborative filtering is applied to obtain the clean patch.
-CBM3D~\cite{CBM3D} is the extension of the same idea to handle color image.
-WNNM~\cite{WNNM} performs denoisng by applying low rank matrix approximation to the stacked noisy patches.
+Finally, transform-domain collaborative filtering is applied to obtain the clean patch. {\cite{BM3D-adaptive} used adaptive filtering to improve BM3D.} WNNM~\cite{WNNM} performs denoisng by applying low rank matrix approximation to the stacked noisy patches. {In~\cite{patch-NSS}, a patch group based NSS prior learning scheme to learn explicit NSS models from natural images is proposed.
+The denoising method in~\cite{simultaneous-NSS} used NSS priors in both the degraded images and the external clean images to perform denoising.
+CBM3D~\cite{CBM3D} and MCWNNM~\cite{MC-WNNM} are the extensions of BM3D and WNNM, respectively, created to handle color images.}

-More recently, (deep) learning-based denoising methods have gained popularity and surpassed the performance of classical methods.
-Among these, DnCNN~\cite{DnCNN} was the first Convolutional Neural Network (CNN) to perform blind Gaussian denoising.
+More recently, (deep) learning-based denoising methods have gained popularity and surpassed the performance of classical methods. {~\cite{denoise-mlp} used a multi-layer perceptron (MLP) to achieve denoising results comparable to the state-of-the-art classic method.} Among the learning-based denoisers, DnCNN~\cite{DnCNN} was the first Convolutional Neural Network (CNN) to perform blind Gaussian denoising.
 FFDNet~\cite{FFDNet} improved upon DnCNN by proposing a fast and flexible denoising CNN that could handle different noise levels with a single model.
-In~\cite{CBDNet}, noise estimation subnetwork is added prior to the CNN-based denoiser to get an accurate estimate of the noise level in the real-world noisy photographs.
+In~\cite{CBDNet}, noise estimation subnetwork is added prior to the CNN-based denoiser to get an accurate estimate of the noise level in the real-world noisy photographs. {A Generative Adversarial Networks (GAN)-based denoising method is proposed in~\cite{GAN-denoised}.
+The mentioned works are supervised methods where clean reference image is needed for training.
+In~\cite{selfsuper-denoise,self2self}, self-supervised denoising methods are proposed.}